RJMillerLab/ibench/README.md

 ### Example Configuration Files and UDPs ###

-We maintain a [https://bitbucket.org/ibencher/ibenchconfigurationsandscenarios](public repository) with example configuration files and integration scenarios (which can be used as UDPs).
+We maintain a [public repository](https://bitbucket.org/ibencher/ibenchconfigurationsandscenarios) with example configuration files and integration scenarios (which can be used as UDPs).
 Additions to this repository from the community are highly encouraged.

 ### Wiki ###